-The University’s regulations concerning Boards of Examiners can be found in the Study Regulations for Undergraduate Programmes, regulations 1.4.2 – 1.4.13 and the Study Regulations for Postgraduate Taught Programmes, regulations 1.3.1 – 1.3.12.
+The University’s regulations concerning Boards of Examiners can be found in Study Regulations for Undergraduate Programmes, regulation 5 and Study Regulations for Postgraduate Taught Programmes, regulation 5.

 The Head of School shall be responsible for ensuring that a Subject Board of Examiners is established for each subject taught by the School or in conjunction with a collaborative partner.
 The members shall be drawn from the academic staff teaching the subject.

-The Subject Board(s) shall agree marks for all modules in that subject.
-Boards shall include within their membership the external examiner(s) appointed by the Education Committee on behalf of Academic Council for that subject.
+The Subject Board(s) shall agree marks for all modules in that subject and award academic credit where modules have been passed.
+Boards shall include within their membership the external examiner(s) appointed by the Education Committee (Quality and Standards) on behalf of the Academic Council for that subject.

 Programme Boards of Examiners

-The Head of School shall be responsible for ensuring that a Programme Board of Examiners is established to deal with every programme offered by the School.
-If a programme involves more than one School, the Heads of School shall decide which one of them shall have overall responsibility for the Programme Board.
+The Head of School is responsible for ensuring that a Programme Board of Examiners is established to deal with every programme offered by the School.
+If a programme involves more than one School, the Heads of School must decide which one of them will have overall responsibility for the Programme Board.

 In the interests of consistency of decision-making, Schools may wish to consider scheduling Programme Boards of Examiners which consider more than one programme, if practical.